 Determine all end uses of potable water in the project building and on the grounds.
-For SCA projects, the requirements can be met cost effectively by monitoring irrigation and domestic water heaters.

-When applicable, install a sub-meter to monitor the makeup water supplied to boilers.
+For SCA projects, the requirements can be met cost effectively by monitoring boilers and domestic water heaters.
+Install a sub-meter to monitor the makeup water supplied to boilers.
 The aggregate capacity for typical modular condensing boilers the SCA specifies for space heating in new schools typically exceeds the 500,000 BTUH threshold this credit mandates.